azurecitadel/azurecitadel/content/rest-api/02-cli.md

     )
     ```

-    The last command uses a heredoc.
+    The last command uses a heredoc with a variable.
+There are other ways of dynamically generating JSON, e.q. `jq`.

 1. Use `az rest` to patch